Werbung, weil Personen verlinkt wurden.

 Marrakech is a beautiful and vibrant place, you can get lost there… It may be very hectic and loud but there is always something beautiful to discover.
 A stay of 5 days is perfect to visit some places and relax.
 Four hours flight from Europe are perfect I would say.
 The Moroccan people are very nice and if you speak a bit French that is a plus.
 If you take a taxi talk about the price before you drive and for rides around 10 min you should not pay more than 80 Dirham.
 For rides to the airport max. should be 150 Dirham (better 100).
 Food prices vary between 40-200 Dirham for a dish depending where you eat (in a fancy place it will be 200 in one restaurant in the souks between 50-150).

 If you have any questions, feel free to write me a message or comment and I hope that your next stay in Marrakech will be as magical as ours.
-Now enjoy the beautiful pictures we took there and find more pictures in the next weeks on my blog.
-A video will also follow soon.
+Now enjoy the beautiful pictures we took there and find more pictures in the next weeks on my blog and let the magic of our video capture you.